tk-tobi/git_practice/README.md

 **Consider also using additional elements such as:**

-+Table of contents
++ Table of contents
-+Illustrations
++ Illustrations
-+Scope of functionalities
++ Scope of functionalities
-+Examples of use
++ Examples of use
-+Project status
++ Project status
-+Sources
++ Sources
-+Other information
++ Other information